Soft Handover Procedures in mmWave Cell-Free Massive MIMO Networks: Numerical Evaluation

 \subsection{Achievable Spectral Efficiency}

 In this subsection, we evaluate the cell-free massive MIMO network performance in terms of the achievable SE per UE with MR and RZF precoding.
 First, we compare the performance of the system considering different maximum allowable AP cluster sizes serving any given UE.
 The ultimate motivation behind the cell-free network topology is to eliminate poor cell-edge performance that is inherent to conventional cellular setups and provide uniform and reliable service to all UEs.
 For that reason, we focus on highlighting the $95\%$-likely SE performance for a given UE which is considered a primal indicator of the performance of cell-free networks.
+All results in this section are generated using $v_{\mathrm{UE}} = 1.5$\,m/s.
+Note that SE variations resulting from ageing of the channel estimates due to UE mobility are not considered in our model, since the SE estimate is computed at the same time stamps as the clusters, pilots and channels are updated.
+Such variations are expected to be minor for the considered low-speed dense urban scenario where cell-free networks and mmWave band operation is most suitable.
 Fig.~\ref{MR} plots the cumulative distribution function (CDF) of the SE per UE with MR precoding and different cluster sizes for $K = 20$ and $K = 50$ moving UEs.
 The SE variations are representative for what UEs will experience when moving around in the area.
 The $95\%$-likely SE shows a tangible performance gain, $32\%$, when increasing $M_{\mathrm{max}}$ from $2$ to $5$ APs, especially for the case with $K = 20$ UEs.
 For $K = 50$ UEs, the results encourage the usage of the same maximum cluster size, where increasing $M_{\mathrm{max}}$ beyond $5$ APs does not offer any performance improvement for the simulated scenarios.
 Moreover, it can be seen that the $95\%$-likely SE per UE reduces by roughly $40\%$ compared to the case of $K = 20$ UEs due to the added interference.
 However, when comparing the total DL SE, a substantial increase is noted with increasing $K$ in the range $\left[20, 50\right]$ UEs since the SE loss per UE is relatively small.